 Your storefront should attract visitors and encourage them to make a purchase, all while offering a smooth experience.
-Having a modern template, easy to navigate buttons, visually appealing images, quick checkout processes help in offering that seamless experience customers expect from you.
+Having a modern template, easy-to-navigate buttons, visually appealing images, and quick checkout processes help in offering that seamless experience customers expect from you.

 Shopify offers some very unique and beautiful templates for your online store.
 With 10 free themes and 50 paid options, costing $140 to $180, you can build a personalized store that reflects the look and feel you want for your brand.

 Shopify doesn’t have a drag-and-drop functionality, but it offers clear instructions throughout to help you build your website without much hassle.

 You might think that the lack of drag-and-drop functionality will be a dealbreaker, but in our testing, we found Shopify is just as customizable as you’d expect.
 Also, the premium themes are a bit expensive but they deliver an excellent end-user experience.

 As far as Weebly is concerned, it offers simple templates that are crisp and well-designed to suit your needs.
 While these templates aren’t as advanced as Shopify, they are very professional-looking and should work well for most store owners.

 Moreover, Weebly’s drag-and-drop website builder makes it feel like a breeze to build and edit your online store.
 Once you install a theme in your store, the editing process is very intuitive, making it easy for you to personalize your store.